browserslist/browserslist/README.md

 ### Best Practices

-* Select browsers directly (`last 2 Chrome versions`) only if you are making web app for a kiosk with one browser.
+* Select browsers directly (`last 2 Chrome versions`) only if you are making a web app for a kiosk with one browser.
 There are a lot of browsers on the market.
 If you are making general web app you should respect browsers diversity.
 * If you want to change the default set of browsers we recommend to combine